koii-network/docs/develop/task-tutorials/linktree-task/auth-list.md

 A `db_model` module is required to interact with the local database of a node.
 A `dbSharing` module is required to make sure all the nodes have the same version of the data.
-You can create your own REST APIS to interact with servers.
+You can create your own REST APIs to interact with servers.